-How to Run an Older Program in Windows XP and Vista
+How to Run an Older Program in Windows

 Many older computer programs may not run correctly if you just click on the program's executable file in Windows XP; this is particularly true of older game programs.
 There can be many reasons why.
 Perhaps the program uses DOS calls that XP does not know about.
 Perhaps there are graphic hardware considerations.
 Perhaps...who knows.